Lorne Abony (left) and Tal Shmueli

 The fund is expected to boost relations between two regions that are currently fighting cultural and physical wars.
 Israel continues its fight against Hamas and to prevent the threat of radical Islam from spreading to the West, whereas the state of Texas continues to fight to remain a pro-business, thriving economy that continues to welcome Jews and Israelis who may otherwise feel unwelcome in other parts of the country.
 It comes at a time when both parties seek innovation and success in a sector promising to boost defense for both nations.

 “If one thing remains consistent since Israel’s establishment, it’s that the existential threats are only getting more severe,” concluded Shmueli.
-“The agendas of people who are out to harm Jews in Israel and anywhere in the world are as firm and as consistent as they ever were… If Israel is to be more self-reliant and make sure that it can withstand all that's coming its way without depending too heavily on anyone else, then we have a lot of a lot of work to do.”
+“The agendas of people who are out to harm Jews in Israel and anywhere in the world are as firm and as consistent as they ever were… If Israel is to be more self-reliant and make sure that it can withstand all that's coming its way without depending too heavily on anyone else, then we have a lot of work to do.”